polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ### Task 4: Configure Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available database tier of the SAP NetWeaver installation.

-1. If needed, from the RDP session to az12003b-vm0, use Remote Desktop to re-connect to **i20-db-0.adatum.com** Azure VM.
+1. If needed, from the Remote Desktop session to az12003b-vm0, use Remote Desktop to re-connect to **i20-db-0.adatum.com** Azure VM.
 When prompted, provide the credentials of the adatum.com AD domain administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

-1. Within the RDP session to i20-db-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.
+1. Within the Remote Desktop session to i20-db-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.

 1. In Active Directory Administrative Center, create a new organizational unit named **Clusters** in the root of the adatum.com domain.

 1. In Active Directory Administrative Center, move the computer accounts of i20-db-0 and i20-db-1 from the **Computers** container to the **Clusters** organizational unit.

-1. Within the RDP session to i20-db-0, start a Windows PowerShell ISE session and create a new cluster by running the following:
+1. Within the Remote Desktop session to i20-db-0, start a Windows PowerShell ISE session and create a new cluster by running the following:

     ```
     $nodes = @('i20-db-0','i20-db-1')